 Put a lot of thought and care into your business plan; after all, not only do you want to qualify for the loan, you also want to do your own due diligence to make sure taking out the loan is a good idea in the first place.

 If you need help getting started, do a quick online search of business plan templates for ideas.

 Any financial decision for your company should be weighed heavily before making the final call.

-The same holds true when determining whether or not equipment financing is right for you.
+The same holds true when determining whether or not this option is right for you.
 Here are a few things to consider.

 First, remember that when you buy your commercial equipment outright, you gain equity in your equipment.

-As you pay down your loan over time, the equipment transitions from a debt to an asset.
+As you pay down your loan over time, this purchase transitions from a debt to an asset.

 By leasing, you never build any equity — you’re paying money each month to use it, but you eventually have to give it back with nothing gained on your balance sheet.